Starting your motorcycle journey can be a daunting task, but it doesn’t have to be. There are plenty of top motorcycles for beginning riders!

 Another reality of riding a motorcycle is that you will eventually drop it.
 Repairing a smaller less expensive motorcycle will be more affordable.

-Harley’s Sportster has been around for decades and is widely known for being one the best motorcycles for beginners.
-It is one of the more expensive bikes on the list.
+The Sportster has been around for decades and is widely known for being one the best motorcycles for beginners.
+But, it is one of the more expensive bikes on the list.

 The seat is lower making it friendly for those who are shorter.
 There is no passenger seat, which is perfect for a new rider who shouldn’t be having passengers yet.